shaing04/dsc80-2025-sp/syllabus.md

 You'll need to make accounts on the following sites:

-- **Ed:** We’ll be using Ed as our course message and discussion board.
+- **Piazza:** We’ll be using Piazza as our course message and discussion board.
 More details are in the [Communication](#communication-) section below.
-If you didn’t already get an invitation to our Ed course, [sign up here][ed].
+If you didn’t already get an invitation to our Piazza course, [sign up here][piazza].

 - **Gradescope:** You’ll submit all assignments and exams to [Gradescope][gradescope].
 This is where all of